One of our 16 Ways to See the Hollywood Sign

 After a few short minutes of easy hiking, you’ll reach Berlin Forest itself.
 This small but pleasant grove of pine trees is a great place for a relaxed lunch after a visit to the Observatory or just a nice place to sit in the shade and soak in views of the sunset or city below.

-When you’re done soaking in the views (or eating lunch) head back the way you came – or consider turning this into a more substantial hike up to Mount Hollywood or a loop via Western Canyon and the East Observatory Trail.
+When you’re done soaking in the views (or eating lunch) head back the way you came – or consider turning this into a more substantial hike up to Mount Hollywood or a loop via Western Canyon and the West Observatory Trail.